marinstrba/Wireframe-Model/README.md

 # FDF - Wireframe Model Project 🌍🖼️

+### Disclaimer 🚫⚠️
+This project can't be Dockerized due to OS-specific   dependencies of MiniLibX.
+Please run it locally for the   best experience.

 ## Overview 📜

 FDF is a graphical project focused on creating a simple wireframe model representation of a 3D landscape 🏞️.
 The project entails linking various points (x, y, z) through line segments to form a landscape model.